-Digital data preservation (also known as digital preservation) is an ongoing process to ensure your data remains accessible over time, regardless of changes in file formats and technologies.
+Digital preservation is an ongoing process to ensure your data remains accessible over time, regardless of changes in file formats and technologies.

 If you think of it in regards to meeting ALCOA+ principles, how can you prove your data is Original and ensure it is Legible when it is in an old file format?
 Digital preservation is an active process that ensures your data including audit trails and metadata is accessible and usable into the long term.